 The long-term expected rate of return on pension plan investments was determined using a triangulation method which integrated the capital asset pricing model (top-down), a treasury yield curve approach (bottom-up) and an equity building-block model (bottom-up).
 Risk return and correlations are projected on a forward looking basis in equilibrium, in which best-estimates of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These rates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.00% and an adjustment for the effect of rebalancing/diversification.
-The resulting expected long-term rate of return is 7.00% for the year ending December 31, 2020.
+These rates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.10% and an adjustment for the effect of rebalancing/diversification.
+The resulting expected long-term rate of return is 7.00% for the year ending December 31, 2021.

-Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of December 31, 2020 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the System's target asset allocation as of December 31, 2021 are summarized in the following table:

+Long-Term

+Target Asset Expected Portfolio

-Asset Class Target Asset Allocation Long-Term Expected Portfolio Real Rate of Return
+Asset Class Allocation Real Rate of Return

-Fixed Income 33.00% 0.86%
+Fixed Income 33.00% 0.85%

-Equity 51.00% 3.36%
+Equity 51.00% 3.23%

-Alternatives 14.00% 0.67%
+Alternatives 14.00% 0.71%

 Real assets 2.00% 0.11%

-Totals 100.00% 5.00%
+Totals 100.00% 4.90%

-Inflation 2.00%
+Inflation 2.10%

 Expected Arithmetic Nominal Return 7.00%

 The mortality rate assumption used was set based upon an experience study performed on plan data for the period January 1, 2013 through December 31, 2017.
 The data was assigned credibility weighting and combined with a standard table to produce current levels of mortality.
 As a result of this study, mortality for employees was set equal to the Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.
-In addition, mortality Retirees multiplied by 130% for females, each with full generational projection using the Soft Public Retirement Plans Mortality Table for General Plans Mortality Table for Healthy Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.
+In addition, mortality for annuitants and beneficiaries was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Healthy Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.
 For Disabled annuitants mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.
-For Disabled Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.
-For Disabled Retirees multiplied by 130% for males and 125% for females, each with full generational projection using the MP2018 scale.